catzy007/catzy007.github.io/blog/posts/2019-11-25-my-journey-to-pcie-or-vga-passtrough-in-kvm/index.md

 </features>
 ...
 ```

-If you still doesn't get output from your VGA, try to change Chipset to Q35 or i440FX
+If you still doesn't get output from your VGA, Try different Video source
-or change from BIOS to UEFI.
+(HDMI, DVI, Displayport) or change Chipset to Q35 or i440FX and change from BIOS to UEFI.

-If that still won't work, you might need to copy your VBIOS and put that inside the KVM
+If that still won't work, you might need to copy your VBIOS and put that inside the KVM.

 Keep trying and good luck!